Mindful-AI-Assistants/SumBot/README.md

 7. :school: **Educators:** Teachers who want to simplify lengthy texts to make them more accessible to students.

 8. :pencil2: **Writers and Authors:** Writers who want to extract key information from research and reference documents.

+These are just a few examples; SumBot has the potential to be useful in many other scenarios!